2024 Montana Initiative 128: Reactions

 Initiative 128 would not go into effect until July 1, 2025, though many state laws restricting abortion were blocked or struck down by state courts before this date under the Montana Supreme Court's Armstrong decision.
 In June 2025, the Montana Family Foundation filed a lawsuit seeking to block the implementation of Initiative 128, arguing that Initiative 128 should be declared null and void because the State of Montana did not print the complete text of the amendment on the ballot and or provide voters who registered to vote on Election Day with voter guides containing the full text of the amendment.
 The Montana Supreme Court unanimously ruled to dismiss the challenge to the amendment on July 1, saying that the lawsuit was poorly timed and failed to adequately develop a set of facts.

 During the 2025 legislative session, Republican state lawmakers introduced several bills to restrict abortions in Montana, despite Initiative 128's passage, with Senate President Matt Regier calling the newly added constitutional amendment "poorly written" and saying that some of the terms used in its language should be defined.
 Republican state representative Lee Deming introduced a bill that would add an amendment to the Constitution of Montana giving embryos "personhood" rights, overturning Constitutional Initiative 128.
-The personhood amendment passed the House in a 57–43 vote, but died in the Senate after passing 33–17, nine votes short of the 100 "aye" votes needed to pass a referendum to amend the constitution.
+The personhood amendment passed the House in a 57–43 vote, but died in the Senate after passing 33–17, nine votes short of the 100 "aye" votes needed across both houses to pass a referendum to amend the constitution.
 Lawmakers tabled a number of other bills that sought to restrict abortion during the 2025 legislative session, but passed two bills prohibiting pregnancy centers from "interfering with work" by state and local government and banning the sale of whole human bodies and human fetal tissue.
 Both bills were signed into law by Governor Gianforte in May 2025.